Brooklyn vs. Manhattan

 It’s funny how Manhattan and Brooklyn are different, even though they are only a river away.
 They are actually just one subway stop away (which is a few minutes’ distance).
 A lot of people living in Brooklyn work in Manhattan (including myself) and there are some people living in Manhattan who work in Brooklyn (it doesn’t happen that often, though – you live in Manhattan precisely in order not to go to Brooklyn).

-One Sunday, we went with my friends to a party called Mister Sunday, which takes place in Brooklyn (10 stops away from Manahttan).
-It’s starts at 3pm finishes at 9pm and it’s outdoors (it feels like a garden party; you can find more details on mistersaturdaynight.com).
+On Sunday, we went with my friends to a party called Mister Sunday, which takes place in Brooklyn (10 stops away from Manhattan).
+It starts at 3 pm finishes at 9 pm and it’s outdoors (it feels like a garden party; you can find more details on mistersaturdaynight.com).
 It was a lot of fun; I can’t believe I didn’t hear about it before.
 When I was getting ready, I started thinking what to wear and it suddenly hit me – I can wear whatever I want to!
 And that’s the best definition of the difference between Brooklyn and Manhattan.
 I was so happy to just to put my jeans on, a crop top and a small bag with my headphones attached to it.
 All I needed to finish up was some red lipstick and my sunglasses.
 Yes, I could wear the same outfit going out in Manhattan, but I would feel underdressed and too casual, for sure.
-When you go out in Manhattan, you just have to put in more effort.
-Well, you don’t have to, but you should, if you don’t want to feel like a loser.
+When you go out to Manhattan, you just have to put in more effort.
+Well, you don’t have to, but you should if you don’t want to feel like a loser.
 Places are a bit fancier, people usually look better and they pay more attention to their (and to yours) looks – they are also showing off more.
 In Brooklyn, you just don’t put too much pressure on yourself, because people don’t judge you.
 No one cares what you’re wearing, you just need to have some fun.

 I live in Brooklyn now, but not in the part of Brooklyn that has a cool vibe to it.
 I live in a Russian neighborhood that doesn’t have much of the coolness – and it’s pretty white and Eastern European-looking.
-And you definitely don’t have to put in any effort when going out on a street.
+And you don’t have to put in any effort when going out.
 In fact, you need none: you can walk around in your pajamas (I’m not kidding).
 Even though I love my beach (it was the reason why I started living there in the first place) and this familiar Brighton feeling, I’m ready to live in Manhattan now.
-I know I would miss Brooklyn’s chilled-out vibe, but I’m ready for more.
-And if I really miss the Brooklyn coolness, I can just jump on a train and cross the bridge.
+I know I would miss Brooklyn’s chilled-out vibe, but I’m the for more.
+And if I really miss the Brooklyn coolness, I can Onjump on a train and cross the bridge.
 Because sometimes all it takes to change something is just a few minutes’ ride in a chosen direction.